openpaymentseurope/docs/docs/quickstart_ais.md

 ## Consent API

 After the user has chosen a bank, we need to authenticate the user to that bank.
 This is done by creating a Consent object and execute an authentication process (Måste ha bättre formulering).
-The following examples assume that you have already created an access token with scope "accountinformation private".
+The following examples assume that you have already created an access token with scope `"accountinformation private"`.

 ### 1. Create Consent